jgkme/Add-Remote-Torrent/README.md

     *   Manifest V3 compliant, adhering to the latest security standards.
     *   No data collection.
 All your settings are stored locally.
 See our [Privacy Policy](PRIVACY_POLICY.md).

+### Adding Torrents with a Single Click (On-Page Catching)

+The extension can automatically detect torrent links on any webpage and allow you to add them with a single left-click, without needing to use the right-click context menu.

+**How to Enable:**

+1. Open the extension's **Options** page.
+2. Go to the **"Other Global Settings"** section.
+3. Check the box next to **"Enable on-page link/form catching"**.

+Once enabled, the extension will monitor pages for torrent links (like `magnet:` or links ending in `.torrent`).
+When you click one of these links, it will be automatically sent to your configured torrent client.

 ## Troubleshooting & FAQ

 **Q: Why does Chrome show a warning about "Enhanced Protection" when I install the extension?**